This course will provide you with an understanding of the fundamental principles, design and analysis of radar systems.

 What you will learn

-On successful completion of the module you will be able to:
+On successful completion of the course you will be able to:

 • Produce a viable radar system design, given a suitable specification of the required radar performance,

-• Generate and analyse radar waveforms and target echoes with Matlab.
+• Generate and analyse radar waveforms and target echoes with MATLAB.

 Core content